Lodi (wrestler): West Hollywood Blondes (1999–2000)

-Independent circuit (2000–2021)
+Independent circuit (2000–2009)

-Lenny and Lodi teamed up again on the independent circuit, wrestling for the World Wrestling All-Stars.
+After WCW, Lenny and Lodi teamed up again on the independent circuit, wrestling for the World Wrestling All-Stars.
 They were scheduled to appear with Jeff Jarrett's Total Nonstop Action Wrestling promotion, but Cain was injured.
 He was sidelined from wrestling for nineteen months while recovering from neck surgery, resulting in Lenny forming a new tag team named the Rainbow Express with Bruce serving as a substitute partner.
 After recovering, Cain took a hiatus from wrestling before returning on September 18, 2004, under his Lodi ring name, where he defeated Mike G in a match for NWA Wildside.
 Cain then continued to wrestle sporadically through the next few years before joining NWA Charlotte in 2009.

 Upon NWA Charlotte's debut in early 2009, Cain joined the territory as a color commentator alongside Tim Dixon.
 In addition to commentating, Cain also began wrestling for the territory under his Lodi ring name, most notably against Raven while also competing in title matches for the territory's United States and Heavyweight Championships.
 Cain remained with the territory until its closing on July 3.
+Following NWA Charlotte's closure, Cain took another hiatus from wrestling.